 A solid spot for breakfast and brunch, Rose’s opens early and makes an exceptional smoked salmon breakfast pizza.
 The outdoor tables are worth waiting for – grab a coffee across the street at Wrecking Ball to kill time.

-Definitely the best dinner restaurant in the area.
+Terzo is still our go-to date night or semi-fancy dinner restaurant in the area.
 Good vibes, great wine, lots of bar seats, and awesome Mediterranean-influenced food.
 We always get the hummus, grilled calamari, and chicken spiedini.
 To start.